neilg63/astrojson/README.md

 Second argument: ISO 8601 datetime e.g. 2016-04-09T19:38:23
 Third argument: Decimal longitude, latitide and elevation e.g. 56.3231,-3.7929,30

+## Installation

+1. CD over the directory with the source code.
+2. Run "cargo build --release" .
+This requires the [Rust Package Manager](https://github.com/rust-lang/cargo/) for you system
+3. Install Swiss Ephemeris command line on Linux or [swetest.exe on Windows](https://www.astro.com/swisseph/sweph_e.htm).
+On Windows you will need Cygwin or the Ubuntu Subsystem on Windows 10
+4. Make sure all shell scripts and the core astro binary file have execute permissions
+5. Run the command e.g. ./astro ./scripts/astroiq-all.sh 1987-06-06T12:30:45 45.39383,4.3398,50

 This bring back not only the positions of all celestial bodies for a given time and place, but also all ayanamsas and the most common house systems in both Western and Indian Astrologies as a complete range of aspects.

 The JSON output can then be easily integrated with other Web or desktop applications.